On Connections Between Association Schemes and Analyses of Polyhedral and Positive Semidefinite Lift-and-Project

-Having introduced the hypermatching scheme $\M_{p,q,r}$ and discussed some of its commutative subschemes, we are now ready to prove Theorem~\ref{STgen1}.
-Again, the case where $q=2$ and $r=1$ were first shown in~\cite{StephenT99}.
-Our proof uses many similar ideas as theirs, as well as our knowledge of the eigenvalues of matrices in $\tilde{\M}_{p,q,r}$.
+Having introduced the hypermatching h.c.c.\ $\M_{p,q,r}$ and discussed some of its commutative subschemes, we are now ready to prove Theorem~\ref{STgen1}.
+Again, the case where $q=2$ and $r=1$ was first shown in~\cite{StephenT99}.
+Our proof uses many similar ideas as theirs, as well as the knowledge of the eigenvalues of matrices in $\tilde{\M}_{p,q,r}$.

 \begin{proof}[Proof of Theorem~\ref{STgen1}] For convenience, let $G := K_{p}^q$ and $P := \MT_{r}(G)$ throughout this proof.
 We first prove the lower bound of the rank.
 Let $\a_0 := \left( \binom{p-1}{qr-1} |[qr]_q^r| \right)^{-1}$.
 Notice that when $qr < p < 2qr$, $\a_0 \bar{e} \in P \sm P_I$ (as explained in~\eqref{MTLP1a} when we computed the optimal value of~\eqref{MTLP1}) and so $\LS_+$-rank of $P$ is at least $1$.
 Thus, for the rest of our lower-bound argument, we may assume that $p \geq 2qr$.